 In so far as the best rule of thumb states that the more subsurface ocean and terrestrial surface warming there is, as expressed in radiative forcing , the worse things will get for the biosphere and human economies, this latest acidification result is not good news.

-Taken at face value, that assumption suggests that climate change itself is not being taken very seriously.
+Taken at face value, this blanket growth assumption suggests that climate change itself is not being taken very seriously.
 If economic growth proceeds apace in all cases, including Business As Usual, we are entitled to ask what's all the fuss about?
 If human economies can grow (albeit at different rates) without apparent limit up through the year 2100 more or less independently of ongoing environmental degradation, then what's the point of making a concerted effort to decrease emissions now?

 That's where RCP2.6 comes into play.
 Let us explore that scenario in the next section.
 Neither van Vuuren, et. al. (2011) nor Jeff Spross of thinkprogress.org seems to think it worth noting that economic growth is only weakly dependent on future greenhouse gas emissions.
 I will return to that omission in the conclusion.